rajeevsd123/ai-case-study/README.md

  Life Whisperer is delivered to clinics via a scalable web-based tool and can be easily accessed on-demand by any clinic globally.

 During the IVF process, eggs are fertilized and develop into embryos.
 At this point, a clinician (embryologist) needs to decide which embryo to transfer into the patient.
 Manual selection of embryos is difficult, highly subjective, and limited to what the eye can see down a microscope.
-Other approaches to selecting embryos include genetic screening (PGS) which is costly, risky, and invasive, or time-lapse imaging which requires specialized hardware and is ineffective in detecting embryo viability.
+Other approaches to selecting embryos include genetic screening which is costly, risky, and invasive, or time-lapse imaging which requires specialized hardware and is ineffective in detecting embryo viability.

  Life Whisperer uses deep learning AI and computer vision to support the clinician to identify the most viable embryo with the highest likelihood of success.